theupdateframework/taps/tap15.md

 filename for target files.

-In order for succinct hashed bin delegations to be used, both the delegation and the client must understand the succint_hash_delegations field.
+In order for succinct hashed bin delegations to be used, both the delegation and the client must understand the succinct_hash_delegations field.
 Consider a client Bob who wants to download a target J and an uploader Alice who is responsible for delegating to J. This is what would happen if one or both of them supports succinct_hash_delegations.